shemarlindie/reverse-proxy-traefik/README.md

 This will likely result in a `ERR_CERT_AUTHORITY_INVALID` when accessing URLs.

 They are uncommented by default.
 Remove or comment them again when you're ready to deploy.

+**Don't forget to clear the old test certificates and re-run the container after disabling the staging server:**
+> cd ./reverse-proxy

+> docker-compose down

+> rm -rf ./letsencrypt

+> docker-compose up -d --build

 #### Configure each app's `docker-compose.yml`
 - Domain (`site1/docker-compose.yml` line 8)